r6097/apartment_bot/README.md

 |----------|-------------|----------|
 |`rentReminder`| Messages the `GENERAL_CHANNEL` to pay rent. | Within 7 days of end of month, at 10:00 and 18:00 |

+## Events
+`messageCreate`- Anytime a user other than ApartmentBot messages the channel `GENERAL_CHANNEL`, there is a random chance ApartmentBot will reply to the message.
+The message itself is a randomly picked from a distribution of messages.

 ## Configuration
 This assumes that you have a Discord bot set up beforehand and a project on Google Cloud Console.
 I followed this [guide](https://www.freecodecamp.org/news/create-a-discord-bot-with-javascript-nodejs/).
 Its keys/ids are stored in an `.env` file.